-- Shall be comparable to market rate units in terms of unit type, number of bedrooms per unit, quality of exterior appearance and overall quality of construction. - Unit size should be generally representative of the unit sizes within the market-rate portion of residential project. - Interior features and finishes in affordable units shall be durable, of good quality and consistent with contemporary standards for new housing.
+- Shall be comparable to market rate units in terms of unit type, number of bedrooms per unit, quality of exterior appearance and overall quality of construction. - Unit size should be generally representative of the unit sizes within the marketrate portion of residential project. - Interior features and finishes in affordable units shall be durable, of good quality and consistent with contemporary standards for new housing.

-Table 1, below, shows the proposed unit mix within the BMR Building 2 and the marketrate Building 1.
-Because the senior housing portion of the development is required by the State to be designed with specific features and amenities, the comparability requirement for the project's senior units only applies to the attributes of the units in Buildings 1 and 2.
+Table 1, below, shows the proposed unit mix within the BMR Building 2 and the market-rate Building 1.
+Because the senior housing portion of the development is required by the State to be designed with specific features and amenities, the table only compares the attributes of the units in the two senior buildings, i.e., Buildings 1 and 2.
 The applicant states that this proposed mix satisfies the BMR Manual's "comparability" requirements.